UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

 Removes the collection sponsor.
-Switch back to pay-per-own-transaction model.
+Switch back to the pay-per-own-transaction model.

 **Declaration**